Angel Kelley: State judicial service

-In 2009, she was appointed to the Massachusetts District Court by Governor Deval Patrick and sworn in on September 17, 2010.
+In 2009, she was appointed to the Brockton District Court by Governor Deval Patrick and sworn in on September 17, 2010.
 On January 4, 2013, she was nominated to be a judge of the Massachusetts Superior Court and confirmed to the position on January 24, 2013, in a 6–2 vote.

 Federal judicial service

 On May 12, 2021, President Joe Biden nominated Kelley to serve as a United States district judge for the United States District Court for the District of Massachusetts to the seat vacated by Judge Douglas P. Woodlock, who assumed senior status on June 1, 2015.
 On June 23, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 On July 22, 2021, her nomination was reported out of committee by a 15–7 vote.
-On September 14, 2021, the United States Senate invoked cloture on her nomination by a 52-43 vote.
+On September 14, 2021, the United States Senate invoked cloture on her nomination by a 52–43 vote.
 Her nomination was confirmed later that day by a 52–44 vote.
 She received her judicial commission on September 15, 2021, and was sworn in the same day.
 She is the second African American female judge and the second Asian American judge to serve on the U.S. District Court in Massachusetts.

+Notable rulings

+On February 7, 2025, the office of the NIH Director (Matthew J. Memoli), acting under guidance of the second Trump administration, introduced a Notice stating that the NIH would fund the portion of higher educational institution research grants termed indirect costs–typically covering institutional overhead expenses including depreciation, research facility maintenance, and research staff support—at a fixed level of 15%, discarding the generally much higher indirect cost percentages that had been previously negotiated for grants in effect to individual institutions.
+A coalition of the attorneys general for 22 states sued the NIH, and Kelley granted a temporary restraining order, effectively blocking the rule from taking effect on February 10.
+The New York Times and Forbes.com subsequently reported that Judge Kelley expanded the ruling to cover institutions nationwide "in response to another lawsuit filed by university associations and major research centers".
+Kelley granted a nationwide preliminary injunction on March 5, effectively blocking the 15% cap indefinitely, as litigation proceeds.
+On, April 4, 2025, The New York Times reported: "A federal judge [Kelley] permanently barred the Trump administration on Friday from limiting funding from the National Institutes of Health that supports research at universities and academic medical centers, restoring billions of dollars in grant money but setting up an almost certain appeal.
+The ruling by Judge Angel Kelley, of the Federal District Court in Massachusetts, made an earlier temporary order by her permanent and was one of the first final decisions in the barrage of lawsuits against the Trump administration."